Does Recreational Drug Use Lead to Addiction?

 What Causes Recreational Drug Use to Lead to Addiction?

-The impact that drugs and / or alcohol have on the brain is a large predictor for problematic drug use behavior.
+The impact that drugs and/or alcohol have on the brain is a large predictor for problematic drug use behavior.
 There are numerous ways in which a substance acts on the brain which is dependent on the type of substance as well as individual differences within the brain.
-In an article published in the Los Angeles Times they make the bold statement that, “ Addiction is a Brain Disease”.
-Addiction as a brain disease is demonstrated through the drugs interaction with the brain.
+In an article published in the Los Angeles Times they make the bold statement that “ Addiction is a Brain Disease”.
+Addiction as a brain disease is demonstrated through the drugs interact with the brain.

 How do Drugs and Alcohol Interact With the Brain?